-The IceCube neutrino detector searches for neutrinos that are generated by the universe's most violent astrophysical events: exploding stars, gamma ray bursts, and cataclysmic phenomena involving black holes and neutron stars [4].
-The detector, roughly one cubic kilometer in size, is located near the geographic South Pole and is buried to a depth of about 2.5 km in the Antarctic ice [6].
-The detector is illustrated in Figure 1 and a more complete description is given in Section 2.
+The IceCube neutrino detector searches for neutrinos that 37 are generated by the universe's most violent astrophysical 38 events: exploding stars, gamma ray bursts, and cataclysmic 39 phenomena involving black holes and neutron stars [4].40 These neutrinos are detected by the charged particles, often 41 a muon, produced in their interaction with the rock or ice 42 near the detector.

+The detector, roughly one cubic kilometer in size, is 44 located near the geographic South Pole and is buried at 45 depths 1.5-2.5 km in the Antarctic ice [6].
+The detector is 46 illustrated in Figure 1 and a more complete description is 47 given in Section 2.

-This manuscript describes an improvement in the reconstruction algorithm used to generate the initial track reconstruction of detected muons in the IceCube detector.
-We achieve this improvement in accuracy using robust statistical techniques.
+This manuscript describes an improvement in the recon-49

+struction algorithm used to generate the initial track position and direction of detected muons in the IceCube detector.
+We achieve this improvement in accuracy with the addition robust statistical techniques to the reconstruction algorithm.